vvvwo/Intrinsic-Parameterization/README.md

 ### Introduction

+The project is based on the two papers:

+**Desbrun *et al.*** Intrinsic parameterizations of surface meshes, 2002.

-The project is based on the two papers: Constructing 3D facial hierarchical structure based on surface measurements and Intrinsic parameterizations of surface meshes.
+**Lv *et al.*** Constructing 3D facial hierarchical structure based on surface measurements, 2019.

 It extracts the geodesic-based subsurface from the 3D facial surface and constructs the 2D parameterization.
 In this repository, we release code and executable file.

 ### Installation